Terms and conditions - Scholarships

 9. Use of your data

-a) The FCO and ACU will handle all information about Scholars according to the data protection principles enshrined in UK data protection laws and specifically in accordance with the Secretariat’s privacy notice.
+a) The FCDO and ACU will handle all information about Scholars according to the data protection principles enshrined in UK data protection laws and specifically in accordance with the Secretariat’s privacy notice.

-c) In line with the privacy notice, the FCO and the ACU may use and share a Scholar’s details for purposes necessary for the administration of the Scholarship.
+c) In line with the privacy notice, the FCDO and the ACU may use and share a Scholar’s details for purposes necessary for the administration of the Scholarship.

 f) In accepting a Chevening Scholarship you agree to provide the Secretariat with a short biography and photograph that can be published as a way of demonstrating the quality of scholarship recipients.
 You may request not to have your biography published.